mindsmiths/docs/docs/Quickstart/connecting-to-the-outside.md

     }
 }
 ```
-s
 We have created a simple helper function ```sendMessage``` to make it easier to send messages over Telegram.
 As each agent of class Nola communicates with exactly one user, we use that user’s Telegram ```chatId```.
 Now that you’ve defined your first class, let’s write your first rule!
-We create a new folder inside rules and a new file inside the new folder, with path ```rules/nola/Conversation.drl```:
+We create a new directory inside rules and a new file inside it, with path ```rules/nola/Conversation.drl```:

 ```java title="rules/nola/Conversation.drl"